How to Turn your Blog into a Bestselling Book

 1.Decide the book’s angle:

 Since you have blogged for a long time, you must have a great deal of content around a single subject.
 To turn the material into a book, you will have to think about a strong core message that will provide your readers value.
-If you have written content around a lot of different topics, you should ask two questions – which of those content offers more value to the readers and which your audience well-received topic/blogs you wrote.
+If you have written content around a lot of different topics, you should ask two questions – which of those content offers more value to the readers and which audience well-received topic/blogs you wrote.
 Once you have answers to these questions, deciding your book’s angle will be a lot easier.

 2. Expand your audience: